jmswaney/thesis/source/14_Coregistration.md

-In order to match approximately aligned nuclei, each nucleus is described by a translation and rotation invariant feature vector that is constructed using geometrical hashing of the nuclei point cloud (Preibisch, S. et al. 2010).
+In order to match approximately aligned nuclei, each nucleus is described by a translation and rotation invariant feature vector that is constructed using geometrical hashing of the nuclei point cloud [@Preibisch2010].
 Briefly, each point cloud is represented as a KD-tree and stored in shared memory for access by multiple CPU workers.
 Each worker queries the KD-tree for the three nearest nuclei in the same image and computes the vectors between the query point and its neighbors (Figure \ref{coregistration-3}a).
 These vectors are used in a Gram-Schmidt process to construct an orthonormal basis that is defined based on the local arrangement of nuclei and is, therefore, invariant to sample rotations and translations.
 The coordinates of the three nearest nuclei in this new basis are computed using QR decomposition.
 The nonzero entries of the upper triangular matrix $R$ are flattened into a final feature vector describing each nucleus.

 Given these geometrical features, each nucleus is then putatively matched to the nearest neighbor in feature-space within a small search radius in the